Jason696867/make_files/dev-target/crossdevelop/README.md

 ## Configure Ubuntu

-There are two make targets to configure Ubuntu for redstripe project activity.
+There are two make targets to configure Ubuntu for project activity.

-The first target installs and configures the required applications and tools for NFS mounting and serial connections to the console.
+The first target installs and configures the required applications and tools for NFS mounting and serial connections to the target.

-        make cross-console
+	make cross-target

 The second target also installs the cross-development toolchain.
 To configure Ubuntu for cross development run